Measuring Complexity at the Requirements Stage: Spectral Metrics as Development Effort Predictors: Methodology and Setup

 \subsubsection{Metrics Evaluated}

 For this study, metrics were computed at two levels of analysis: the \textit{molecule level} (complexity of individual components before integration) and the \textit{integration level} (complexity introduced when combining components).
-This dual-level approach enables assessment of both inherent component complexity and emergent integration complexity.
+This dual-level approach enabled the assessment of both inherent component complexity and emergent integration complexity.

-\textbf{Spectral Metrics:} \begin{itemize} \item \textit{Graph Energy (GE):} Defined by Gutman \cite{gutman2001energy} as the sum of absolute eigenvalues of the adjacency matrix, Graph Energy captures global structural properties including path lengths, clustering patterns, and structural regularity \cite{gutman2006laplacian}.
-Originally derived from Hückel \cite{huckel1931quantentheoretische} molecular orbital theory in quantum chemistry, this metric leverages the eigenvalue spectrum to quantify structural complexity \cite{gutman2001energy}. \item \textit{Laplacian Graph Energy (LGE):} Also introduced by Gutman \cite{gutman2006laplacian}, LGE derives from the Laplacian matrix eigenvalues and exhibits sensitivity to degree distribution and connectivity patterns.
-Both GE and LGE have demonstrated predictive power for system resilience and tipping point identification \cite{edwards2024resilience}. \end{itemize}
+\textit{Spectral Metrics:} \begin{itemize} \item \textit{Graph Energy (GE):} Defined by Gutman \cite{gutman2001energy} as the sum of absolute eigenvalues of the adjacency matrix, Graph Energy captures global structural properties including path lengths, clustering patterns, and structural regularity \cite{gutman2006laplacian}.
+Originally derived from H\"{u}ckel's \cite{huckel1931quantentheoretische} molecular orbital theory in quantum chemistry, this metric leverages the eigenvalue spectrum to quantify structural complexity \cite{gutman2001energy}. \item \textit{Laplacian Graph Energy (LGE):} Also introduced by Gutman \cite{gutman2006laplacian}, LGE derives from the Laplacian matrix eigenvalues and exhibits sensitivity to degree distribution and connectivity patterns.
+Both GE and LGE have demonstrated predictive power for system resilience and tipping-point identification \cite{edwards2024resilience}. \end{itemize}